Search continues for 6-year-old girl missing in South Carolina

 Snellgrove said the little girl's mother was home at the time of the disappearance.
 He said his investigators have spoken to the mother, the father, and the mother's boyfriend, and all are being cooperative.

+When asked if there was evidence of an abduction, the chief said "not at this time, there doesn't appear to be."

 He said at this point, the parents don't really know what happened to the little girl.
-At this point, investigators haven't ruled any possibilities out, including that the girl could have walked away.
-He said they were anxiously awaiting their return.
+Investigators haven't ruled any possibilities out, including that the girl could have walked away.
+He said the parents are anxiously awaiting her return.

 "We're going to follow every lead until they're exhausted," Snellgrove said.